ianchanning/neural-network-js/README.md

 Our graph will be made up of `[x1, x2]` points

-One random point in JavaScript (don't need to add this to the code):
+Example: one random point in JavaScript (don't need to add this to the code):

 ```javascript
 var point = [rand(0, 400), rand(0, 400)];